pjanec/Assed/docs/Inheritance and templating.md

   1. Create a BaseWebServer property template with all the common settings.
   2. Create a FreeTierConfig template that inherits from BaseWebServer and sets { "cpu": "1c", "memory": "2GB" }.
   3. Create a ProTierConfig template that also inherits from BaseWebServer but sets { "cpu": "4c", "memory": "16GB", "license\_key": "PRO-XXXX" }.
-  4. In your environments, you can now create WebServer packages that point their templateFqn to either FreeTierConfig or ProTierConfig.
+  4. In your distros, you can now create WebServer packages that point their templateFqn to either FreeTierConfig or ProTierConfig.
 * **Benefit:** You can manage the resource allocations for your service tiers from a central location.
 Changing the memory for all Pro users is a single edit.

 #### **Use Case 3: A/B Testing or Feature Flags**

-* **Scenario:** You want to test a new, experimental AnalyticsService in your production environment, but only for a small subset of users.
-You need an environment that is identical to production but *without* the standard, old AnalyticsService.
+* **Scenario:** You want to test a new, experimental AnalyticsService in your production distro, but only for a small subset of users.
+You need an distro that is identical to production but *without* the standard, old AnalyticsService.
 * **Primary Model Used:** **Structural Inheritance with a Suppressor**.
 * **Implementation:**
-  1. Your ProductionEnv inherits its structure from BaseEnv, which includes an AnalyticsService package.
+  1. Your ProductionDistro inherits its structure from BaseDistro, which includes an AnalyticsService package.
-  2. Create a new environment, AnalyticsTestEnv, and set its templateFqn to ProductionEnv (or BaseEnv).
+  2. Create a new distro, AnalyticsTestDistro, and set its templateFqn to ProductionDistro (or BaseDistro).
-  3. Inside AnalyticsTestEnv, create a single new asset: an **InheritanceSuppressor** with the assetKey AnalyticsService.
+  3. Inside AnalyticsTestDistro, create a single new asset: an **InheritanceSuppressor** with the assetKey AnalyticsService.
-  4. You can then add your new, experimental NewAnalyticsService package to the AnalyticsTestEnv.
+  4. You can then add your new, experimental NewAnalyticsService package to the AnalyticsTestDistro.
-* **Benefit:** You have created a near-perfect clone of production while surgically removing one component, ensuring a clean and isolated test environment.
+* **Benefit:** You have created a near-perfect clone of production while surgically removing one component, ensuring a clean and isolated test distro.
 This is far safer than manually managing a separate, divergent configuration.

 #### **Use Case 4: Emergency Hotfix Patching**

 * **Scenario:** A critical vulnerability is found in your Nginx package (version 1.21.0).
 You have a patched version, 1.21.1, that needs to be deployed immediately to production, but you don't want to change the standard templates yet.
 * **Primary Model Used:** **Property Inheritance with a local override**.
 * **Implementation:**
-  1. Your ProductionEnv has a WebServer that ultimately inherits its properties from StandardWebServer, which specifies { "version": "1.21.0" }.
+  1. Your ProductionDistro has a WebServer that ultimately inherits its properties from StandardWebServer, which specifies { "version": "1.21.0" }.
-  2. You edit the explicit ProductionEnv::WebServer override asset.
+  2. You edit the explicit ProductionDistro::WebServer override asset.
   3. You add a single property to its overrides: { "version": "1.21.1" }.
-* **Benefit:** You have made a precise, surgical change to a single property in a single environment without touching any of the underlying templates.
+* **Benefit:** You have made a precise, surgical change to a single property in a single distro without touching any of the underlying templates.
 The change is clearly visible as a local override, making it easy to track and revert after the emergency is over.